New tools to improve performance

 Here are just some examples of product performance metrics that you should consider tracking when executing a product strategy.

-An example of a Product Performance Metrics Dashboard, would be Google Analytics Product Revenue Dashboard Template by Databox.
+An example of a Product Performance Metrics Dashboard would be Google Analytics Product Revenue Dashboard Template by Databox.
 You can browse more performance dashboards here.

 There is no doubt that call centers are an operationally complex element for any business.
 However, they play a significant role in your customers’ experience and their journey.
 Balancing the need for operational efficiency with meeting customer expectations is no easy task, but the right mix of call center metrics can help you steer your business in the right direction.